ess-dmsc/kafka-to-nexus/documentation/status.md

 }
 ```

-Followed by a CLOSE message to indicate it has stopped trying to write, for example:
+A CLOSE message to indicate it has stopped trying to write, for example:

 ```json
 {